-Trinidad Fried Bake and Shark: A Culinary Odyssey
+Trinidad Fried Bake and Shark: The Best Fish Sandwich in the World

-Trinidad Fried Bake and Shark: A Culinary Odyssey
+Trinidad Fried Bake and Shark: The Best Fish Sandwich in the World

-Picture this: You’re cruising along the north coast of Trinidad, make a quick stop at the famous lookout for some Trini snacks for your day’s Maracas Beach Lime.
-After a couple of mins drive, the scenic view of the ocean becomes visible along the coast of Maracas Bay.
+Picture this: You’re cruising along the north coast of Trinidad.
+Make a quick stop at the famous lookout for some Trini snacks for your day’s Maracas Beach Lime.
+After a couple of minutes drive, the scenic view of the ocean becomes visible along the coast of Maracas Bay.

 You slow down as you arrive at the huts, all lined up in succession to the left.
-Your senses are captivated by a tantalizing scent drifting from the humble food stands, and your hunger and excitement reach a peak.
+A tantalizing scent drifting from the humble food stands captivates your senses, and your hunger and excitement reach a peak.

 You receive your order on a tray, along with your cold drink of choice, and head on over to the condiment section to make even more choices from the wide selection: cucumber, tomato, mango chow, pineapple chow, bandhania chutney, pepper sauce, white sauce, lettuce, onion, tamarind chutney, ketchup, mustard, to name a few.